wikipathways/pathway-finder/README.md

 # WikiPathways Pathway Finder
-Your query list -> WikiPathways results, by means of mapping DBs
+Your query list -> WikiPathways results, by means of mapping DBs.